ishitachitranshi/Flight-Delay-Monitoring-System/README.md

 pip install -r requirements.txt

-▶️ Running the Application
+▶️ Run the Application

-Start the application:

 python app.py

-Open the interface in your browser:
+Then open in browser:

 👉 http://localhost:5000/

 🌐 Deployment

-This project can be deployed using platforms like:
+This application can be deployed to:

 Render

 Railway

-Hugging Face Spaces

 Streamlit Cloud

 Heroku

-Example Procfile (Render/Heroku):
+Example Procfile:

 web: gunicorn app:app

-📂 Project Structure
+📂 Directory Structure
 / (project root)
-├─ app.py                     # Main Flask/Streamlit Application
+├─ app.py                      # Main application
-├─ model.pkl                 # Trained ML Model
+├─ model.pkl                   # Trained ML model
 ├─ flights.csv                 # Dataset
 ├─ requirements.txt            # Dependencies
-├─ README.md                 # Documentation
+├─ templates/                  # UI
-└─ templates/
-   └─ index.html             # UI Template
+│   └─ index.html
+└─ README.md

 📊 Sample Output

-Prediction: 🚨 Likely Delayed
+Prediction: ✔️ On-Time
-Confidence: 84.6%
+Confidence: 79.3%

-AI Report Excerpt:

-"The probability of delay is high due to unfavorable weather (storm), peak travel hour (6 PM), and the selected airline’s historical delay record.
-This route also experiences higher congestion during winter months.
-Passengers may expect gate changes or schedule adjustments."
+AI-Generated Explanation:

+Based on the input parameters, this flight has a high probability of being on schedule.
+Weather conditions are clear, the route has a low congestion rating, and the selected airline shows strong on-time performance for similar flights.
+Morning departures historically show fewer delays on this route.

 👩‍💻 Author

 Ishita Chitranshi

-⭐ If this project inspired you, consider giving it a ⭐ on GitHub!
+⭐ If this project helped or inspired you, consider giving it a star on GitHub!